These pictures of Princess Diana at the palace, at the water park, and in the field show why she was hailed as "the People's Princess."

 Her Numerous Philanthropic Endeavors

-Diana famously hugged an AIDS patient while visiting an English hospital, and did the same when visiting a hospital treating persons with leprosy in Indonesia the same year.
+Diana famously hugged an AIDS patient while visiting an English hospital, and did the same when visiting a hospital treating people with leprosy in Indonesia the same year.
 Her decision to touch people afflicted with isolating diseases humanized them and helped to destigmatize these illnesses.

-Immediately after her divorce from Prince Charles, Princess Diana resigned from her duties at more than 100 charities in order to focus her efforts more effectively on six.
+After her divorce from Prince Charles, Princess Diana resigned from her duties at more than 100 charities in order to focus her efforts more effectively on six.
 These included organizations like Centrepoint (a charity that provides support and accommodation to homeless youths in the U.K.), Leprosy Mission England, and the National AIDS Trust.